 It is helpful to have an understanding of the basic fundamentals of writing speculative fiction (formatting dialogue, understanding of genre, common tropes, etc.), but it is not a requirement to join.
 We welcome beginners and writers of all experience levels!

 We are an inclusive and diverse group with writers from different walks of life and backgrounds.
 We also have a zero tolerance hate and discrimination policy.
 As a queer Black woman, I’ve experienced first hand how rampant discrimination and bigotry are in the speculative fiction field.
-South Sound Speculative Fiction Writers Group is not that type of place.
+South Whulge Speculative Fiction Writers Group is not that type of place.
 People who do not behave in a respectful manner are removed from the group and not allowed to participate.
 We also remove inactive members who don’t attend the group from the Slack channel after three months of absence.

-I aim to make the South Sound Speculative Fiction Writers Group an accessible group, so if you have any accessibility issues or requests, please feel free to reach out to me directly!
+I aim to make the South Whulge Speculative Fiction Writers Group an accessible group, so if you have any accessibility issues or requests, please feel free to reach out to me directly!
 I will do everything I can to make a reasonable accommodation for people who request it.

-Ultimately the goal and aim of the South Sound Speculative Fiction Writers Group is to make speculative fiction writers better so that they can reach their career goals.
+Ultimately the goal and aim of the South Whulge Speculative Fiction Writers Group is to make speculative fiction writers better so that they can reach their career goals.
 Our setup isn’t great for hobby writers, journalers, or writers who have generally given up on publishing.
 We’re writers who take writing and our careers seriously while having fun learning how to make this crazy thing called writing work.

 Writers who come to the group and participate are there to learn, grow, and become professionally published authors, whether full-time or part-time.
 This group is excellent for beginners and pros (we have both!) and all those in between.